Sahara Las Vegas: Return to Sahara

-The resort reverted back to Sahara Las Vegas on August 29, 2019, and renovations were expected to continue into 2020.
+The resort reverted to Sahara Las Vegas on August 29, 2019, and renovations were expected to continue into 2020.
 A renovation of the pool area was scheduled to begin in September 2019.
 The Sahara's new lounge was named Casbar Lounge, after the resort's original live-music venue.
 The Sayers Club was renamed Club 101.
 The new Sahara is modern in its design and does not feature a Moroccan theme as before, although it features references to the original Sahara.
 Hobson said, "You might see some camels in artwork around the property, but nothing in terms of a theme.
 There will be reference to the original Sahara era that reflects what we want for the modern era.
 There's some nostalgia, but we are defining it for today."
 A few months after its opening, the Sahara Las Vegas sought donations of old memorabilia from the original Sahara for display in the resort.

 A poker room opened in February 2020, as part of the renovation project.
 Poker had been absent from the casino for nearly a decade, and many Las Vegas casinos had shut their poker rooms in recent years due to a decline in popularity.
 The resort also planned to add a restaurant row, which would replace Club 101.
 Sahara executives intended to use the resort's restaurant space and pool decks to host meetings and conventions, recapturing a demographic that was largely ignored when the resort operated as SLS Las Vegas.